Central Asheville Watershed Project Overview

 Formerly the RAD Watershed Restoration Plan

-In an effort to be more inclusive of all community members in the watershed, RiverLink has changed the project name to the Central Asheville Watershed Restoration Plan.
+In an effort to be more inclusive of all community members in the watershed, we changed the project name to the Central Asheville Watershed Restoration Plan.
 For details on why the name was changed, click here for our full statement.

-The project is funded by generous grants from the N.C.
+The project was funded by generous grants from the N.C.
 Clean Water Management Trust Fund and the Pigeon River Fund.
-RiverLink is partnering with the City of Asheville on the project, and has hired a consultant team led by Blue Earth Planning, Engineering & Design with staff from Wildlands Engineering, Penrose Environmental, Ecosystem Services, Headwater Environmental, Sitework Studios, and FrontWater geo Planning + Design.
+RiverLink also partnered with the City of Asheville on the project, and hired a consultant team led by Blue Earth Planning, Engineering & Design with staff from Wildlands Engineering, Penrose Environmental, Ecosystem Services, Headwater Environmental, Sitework Studios, and FrontWater geo Planning + Design.

-Town Branch is one of the most polluted streams in Buncombe County, according to the Environmental Quality Institute.
-Water quality tests have found high nutrient levels that creates a toxic environment for fish and other aquatic wildlife.
+According to the Environmental Quality Institute, Town Branch is one of the most polluted streams in Buncombe County.
+Water quality tests have found high nutrient levels that create a toxic environment for fish and other aquatic wildlife.
 The French Broad Riverkeeper has also found high levels of e-coli in Town Branch, which flows into a section of the French Broad River where e-coli levels regularly exceed state water quality standards.

 All three streams in the Central Asheville watershed flow into a section of the French Broad River that is a popular recreation destination for local residents and out of town visitors.
 With E-coli levels in this area of the River frequently exceeding the EPA’s recommended limit for safe swimming, it is imperative that we take action now to make our waterways healthy for all.